tylerlong/rc-softphone-call-id-test/README.md

 If you subscribe to extension level events, you will need to make sure that you use the same extension to login softphone and to create the subscription.
 Otherwise you will not get notifications due to extension mismatch.

+Please make sure your RingCentral app has ReadPresence permission.
+Otherwise there will be no events.